darinz/RAG/reference/README.md

-# Reference on Retrieval-Augmented Generation (RAG)
+# Reference material for Retrieval-Augmented Generation (RAG)

 This folder contains a focused collection of books that directly discuss or significantly support the understanding and application of **Retrieval-Augmented Generation (RAG)**.